Spanish stocks - Factors to watch on Thursday

-MADRID, June 8 The following Spanish stocks may be affected by newspaper reports and other factors on Thursday.
+MADRID, June 8 (Reuters) - The following Spanish stocks may be affected by newspaper reports and other factors on Thursday.
 Reuters has not verified the newspaper reports, and cannot vouch for their accuracy:

 IBERDROLA Iberdrola said on Thursday that Neoenergia, a Latin American company in which it has a stake, will absorb the businesses of Elektro.
 It said that the resulting unit may then be listed.
 SANTANDER Shareholders who lost money in Santander's rescue of Banco Popular are grouping together to mull legal action, El Mundo reported on Thursday.